khaliddosari/AutoML/README.md

 ### 1. FastAPI & Next.js on Render
 A pre-configured **Render Blueprint** (`render.yaml`) is located in the root.
 When pushed to GitHub and connected to Render:
-- It automatically provisions the FastAPI backend at `namthegbackend`.
+- It automatically provisions the FastAPI backend at `namtheg-b`.
-- It provisions the Next.js frontend at `namthegfrontend`, automatically wiring it to communicate internally with the backend.
+- It provisions the Next.js frontend at `namtheg`, automatically wiring it to communicate internally with the backend.
 - Environment variables (`OPENROUTER_API_KEY`, `MODAL_TOKEN_ID`, etc.) are securely requested during setup.

 ### 2. Serverless Predictors on Modal